 Megabopolis

-Nelda Swiggett (band leader, piano, vocal) formed her first band, the Room to Move sextet, in 1990.
+Nelda Swiggett (bandleader, piano, vocal) formed her first band, the Room to Move sextet, in 1990.
 Like Megabopolis, Room to Move featured a three-horn frontline with trumpet, tenor, and trombone.
-Nelda arranged many of her original compositions for Room to Move, and the sextet performed during the 90’s at many top venues and festivals throughout the Northwest, including Bumbershoot, a KPLU-FM Summer Jazz Cruise, Jazz Alley, and the Bellevue Jazz Festival, to name a few.
-Room to Move eventually disbanded, but Nelda continued writing for horns — her original big band arrangements have been performed by Seattle’s nationally recognized Garfield High School Jazz Band I and the Seattle Women’s Jazz Orchestra (SWOJO).
-Her original big band composition, “Cat Dreams,” won SWOJO’s 2015 international Jazz Composition Contest for Women Composers, and was debuted in the 2015 Earshot Jazz Festival.
+Nelda arranged her original compositions for Room to Move, and the sextet performed at many top venues and festivals throughout the Northwest, including Bumbershoot, a KPLU-FM Summer Jazz Cruise, Jazz Alley, and the Bellevue Jazz Festival, to name a few.
+Room to Move eventually disbanded, but Nelda continued writing for horns — her original big band arrangements have been performed by Seattle’s nationally recognized Garfield High School Jazz Band and the Seattle Women’s Jazz Orchestra (SWOJO).
+Her original big band composition, “Cat Dreams,” won SWOJO’s 2015 international Jazz Composition Contest for Women Composers, and was debuted in the Earshot Jazz Festival.
 Megabopolis is an exciting return to her “mini big band” roots.
-See also About Nelda Swiggett.
+MORE ABOUT NELDA.

 Michael Van Bebber (trumpet) was raised in Seattle, and graduated from the University of Washington before going on to earn two M.A. degrees in classical trumpet and composition at Truman State University, and a D.M.A. in Jazz Studies from the Eastman School of Music in Rochester, NY.
 He performed for many years as a member of the renowned Eastman Jazz Ensemble, and has shared the stage with many notable jazz artists including Lee Konitz, John Pizzarelli, the Woody Herman Band, Walt Weiskopf, Chuck Mangione, Jeff Beal, Walter White, John Fedchock, Pat LaBarbara, Marvin Stamm, and Bill Dobbins.
 He has also appeared several times at the Rochester International Jazz Festival, in both quintet and big band settings.
 As a composer, he has earned several prestigious awards in composition, including the 2004 MACRO Composition/Theory Award, the 2005 CBDNA Wind Ensemble National Composition Competition, the 2005 College Music Society’s International Composition Competition.